coreinfrastructure/best-practices-badge/doc/security.md

 Local users may choose to "remember me" to automatically re-login on that specific browser if they use a local account.
 This is implemented using a
+cryptographically random nonce called `remember_token` that is stored in the user's cookie store as a permanent cookie.
+It's cryptographically random because it is created by the user model method `self.new_token` which calls `SecureRandom.urlsafe_base64`.
-cryptographically random nonce stored in the user's cookie store as a permanent cookie.
-This nonce acts like a password, which is verified against a `remember_digest` value stored in the server that is an iterated salted hash (using bcrypt).
+This `remember_token` acts like a password, which is verified against a `remember_digest` value stored in the server that is an iterated salted hash (using bcrypt).
-This "remember me" functionality cannot reveal the user's original password, and if the server's user database is compromised an attacker cannot easily find the nonce.
+This "remember me" functionality cannot reveal the user's original password, and if the server's user database is compromised an attacker cannot easily determine the nonce used to log in.
 The nonce is protected in transit by HTTPS (discussed elsewhere).
 The `user_id` stored by the user is signed by the server.

-As with any system, the "remember me" functionality has a
+As with any "remember me" system, this functionality has a
-weakness: if the user's system is compromised, others can log in as that user.
-But this is fundamental to any "remember me" functionality, and users must opt in to enable "remember me" (by default users must enter their password on each login, and the login becomes invalid when the user logs out or when
+weakness: if the user's system is compromised, others can copy the `remember_token` value and then log in as that user using the token if they use it before it expires.
+But this weakness is fundamental to any "remember me" functionality, and users must opt in to enable "remember me" (by default users must enter their password on each login, and the login becomes invalid when the user logs out or when